 Here are 75 activity ideas your pack can do during the summer months.

-1. Meet at a park and just let the boys play – Our Cub Scouts often don’t get to just hang out and play.
+1. Meet at a park and just let the Scouts play – Our Cub Scouts often don’t get to just hang out and play.
 Give them that opportunity.

 2. Go on a pack camp out – A classic!